 Start building your defense today with Dallo Law, P.C..
 If retained, our team will mobilize to intervene, limit damage, collect evidence, preserve exculpatory evidence, attack scientific proofs and do whatever necessary legal research needed to gain every possible advantage for our clients.
 Our highest priority is to achieve dismissal if possible and we will work diligently for that goal.

-Call us now at (248) 283-7000 to set up your first free consultation today.
-Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Pontiac, Troy, Waterford Township, Oakland Charter Township, Royal Oak, Clarkston, Rochester Hills, Auburn Hills, Utica, Romeo, Warren, Sterling Heights, Eastpointe, St. Clair Shores and New Baltimore.
+Call us now at (248) 283-7000 to set up your first free consultation today with an Oakland County firearm defense lawyer.
+Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Pontiac, Troy, Waterford Township, Oakland Charter Township, Royal Oak, Clarkston, Rochester Hills, Auburn Hills, Birmingham, Utica, Romeo, Warren, Sterling Heights, Eastpointe, St. Clair Shores and New Baltimore.

 - Examples of Firearms and Weapons Crimes in MI